projectglow/glow/CONTRIBUTING.md

 ## Submitting Issues

 Not every contribution comes in the form of code.
 Submitting, confirming, and triaging issues is an important task for any project.
-Wee use GitHub to track all project issues.
+We use GitHub to track all project issues.

 ## Contribution Process